 - Modular furniture perfect for meeting the needs of small and large groups

-There are thousands of print books and e-books available to you to checkout for pleasure or for academic research.
+We have thousands of print books and e-books available to checkout for academic research or pleasure.
 Looking for a book that’s not on the shelf?
 You likely can get it through our partnership in the MeL RIDES system.

 As a 21st century learner, you will be able to utilize up to 50 level-appropriate online databases, such as JSTOR, Academic One-File, Student Resources in Context, Culture Grams, and Explora.
 The content in these databases undoubtedly will help you in the classroom.